Babayagga-bite/katoolin3/README.md

 Katoolin3 brings all programs available in Kali Linux to Debian and Ubuntu.

 ### Description
-This program is a port of [katoolin](https://github.com/LionSec/katoolin) from [LionSec](https://github.com/LionSec) to python3.
-Katoolin3 offers several improvements over katoolin:
+This program is a port of [katoolin](https://github.com/LionSec/katoolin) from [LionSec](https://github.com/LionSec) to python3 and a fork from [forenslcs](https://github.com/forenslcs) Katoolin3 offers several improvements over katoolin:
 - __Up to date packages__
 The old katoolin uses an outdated package list.
 Katoolin3 always keeps its package list up to date.
 _(Last updated: 18 Feb 2020)_